 5.3 Delivery of the Goods to a third party nominated by the Customer is deemed to be delivery to the Customer for the purposes of this agreement.

 5.4 The Customer must take delivery by receipt or collection of the Goods whenever they are tendered for delivery.
-In the event that the Customer is unable to take delivery of the Goods as arranged then the Seller shall be entitled to charge a reasonable fee for redelivery and/or storage.
+In the event that the Customer is unable to take delivery of the Goods as arranged then the Seller shall be entitled to charge a reasonable fee for re-delivery and/or storage.

-5.6 Any time or date given by the Seller to the Customer is an estimate only.
+5.7 Any stated time or date given by the Seller to the Customer is an estimate only.
 The Customer must still accept delivery of the Goods even if late and the Seller will not be liable for any loss or damage incurred by the Customer as a result of the delivery being late.

 6. Returnable Equipment